agankin/Bee-Hive/README.md

 Debug.Assert(hiveTask.State == HiveTaskState.Cancelled);              // Now the Task is in Cancelled state.
 ```

-The call will have no effect if cooperative cancellation is not supported.
+But if cancellation isn't supported this call will have no effect.

-#### Hive Tasks errors
+#### Hive Task on errors

-A Hive Task can go to an error state if an exception occures during the computation:
+A Hive Task goes to an error state if an exception occures:

 ```cs
 HiveTask<int, double> hiveTask = sqrtQueue.EnqueueCompute(-16);     // Unsupported square root of negative number.